 This was the beginning of the journey for HOPE Christian Schools.
 While we have been blessed with incredible serving leaders with extraordinary talent, vision, and the hearts of tireless soldiers for this cause, the story of HOPE is really the story of God working through His people to maximize the potential in His children for Greater Purpose.
 It's the story of unlocking potential in God's children and inspiring a sense of purpose that brings lasting change to lives, families, and communities.
 It's the story of Christians simply doing what God has called us to do: love one another, serve one another, and do it all with excellence befitting Christ, whose name we bear.

 Today, HOPE Christian Schools is a network of private Christian college-preparatory schools serving nearly 3,500 scholars in Milwaukee and Racine, Wisconsin.
-The six HOPE schools in Milwaukee participate in the Milwaukee Parental School Choice Program.
+The five HOPE schools in Milwaukee participate in the Milwaukee Parental School Choice Program.
 Our school in Racine is part of the Racine Parental Choice Program.
 Nearly 100 percent of our scholars qualify for free or reduced lunch and live in some of the most impoverished areas of these two urban centers.
 Despite the statistical odds being stacked against them, our scholars are proving what is possible.
-For the fifth year in a row, 100 percent of our high school seniors were accepted into college.
 Our elementary scholars demonstrate strong academic results and grow faster than their peers, as demonstrated on the Northwest Evaluation Association's Measures of Academic Progress (NWEA MAP), a nationally normed growth assessment.

 HOPE is an acronym that stands for "Holding Onto the Promises Everywhere."
 This acronym's formation was one step of many along the way as HOPE has evolved and developed more clarity in its communication.
 From the very beginning, the culture of HOPE Christian Schools has been a continuous improvement with an entrepreneurial mindset, always refining and finding better ways to accomplish our mission.
 HOPE's mission has included the same three pillars since the beginning: